Shopska Salata

 - 02

-Transfer the dressed vegetables and all their juices from the bottom of the bowl to a shallow serving platter, gently shaping them into a small mound.
+Transfer the dressed vegetables and all their juices to a shallow serving bowl or platter, using a spoon to gently shape them into a slight mound.

 - 03

-Using the large holes of a box grater, grate the block of feta directly over the vegetables until they are completely covered in a thick, fluffy layer of cheese.
+Using the large holes of a box grater, grate the block of feta directly over the vegetables until the entire salad is blanketed in a fluffy, white layer of cheese.
 Do not mix it in.

 - 04

-Sprinkle the remaining parsley over the top.
-For a classic, old-school homeland restaurant touch, place a single black Kalamata olive right at the peak of the mountain.
+Sprinkle the fresh parsley over the snowy cheese peak and place a single black olive right at the summit.
+Serve immediately.

 Notes